Sometimes printed images will look darker than what was seen on screen. What causes this? Here are some common reasons:

 - Lower your monitor brightness.
 Your images can appear brighter than they really are when viewed on a monitor set to 100% brightness.

-- There's no magic number for this but we suggest keeping your monitor at 70% brightness or less.
+- There's no magic number for this but we suggest keeping your monitor at 60-70% brightness.

-- Use the automatic image enhancement feature if you're making your book with our BookWright tool.
-This will slightly lighten and sharpen your images and save you from having to manually lighten all the images.
+- Use the automatic image enhancement feature if making your book with BookWright.
+This will slightly lighten and sharpen your images and save you from having to manually lighten everything.

 - Placing a large order?
 Order a single Blurb-printed copy to see how the images look in print.
 This will be the ultimate test of how your book looks in print.